Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 This cheat sheet goes over key cloud technology that is important to be aware of in order discuss solutions involing it.

+Cloud technology proving a lot of value to customers, especially the private sector who is years ahead, but government is getting close to the tipping point of mass adoption.

 **Contents**

 Relevant Priority Initiatives & Key Differentiators